WickedoneC/Credit_Project/README.md

-Predicting whether someone will experience serious delinquency or not within the next two years (classification problem) and the probability of those defaults occuring (regression problem).
+Predicting whether someone will experience serious delinquency or not within the next two years